Ordinary and almost ordinary Prym varieties: Results for low genus when

-\item{(2,0).} For $f'=0$, it follows from the well-known fiber product construction (see Section \ref{Sexample}) that ${\rm dim}(V_2^0)=2$.
-Specifically, a point of $\A_1^0$ is represented by a supersingular elliptic curve $E_\lambda$.
-There is a 2-dimensional family of curves $X$ having an unramified double cover $\pi:Y \to X$ with $P_\pi \sim E_\lambda$ (see \eqref{Eg2hypcons} in Section \ref{Sexample2}).
+\item{(2,0).} The fiber product construction in Section \ref{Sexample} shows that ${\rm dim}(V_2^0)=2$.
+Namely, a point of ${\mathcal A}_1^0$ is represented by a supersingular elliptic curve $E_\lambda$.
+By \eqref{Eg2hypcons} in Section \ref{Sexample}, there is a 2-dimensional family of curves $X$ with an unramified double cover $\pi:Y \to X$ with $P_\pi \sim E_\lambda$.